MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -ReportingAdditionalActionTimeOut

-Specifies 10080 as the number of minutes before a detection in the additional action state changes to the cleared state.
+Specifies 10080 as the number of minutes that Windows Defender waits before detections that require additional action time out (detections in the additional action state change to the cleared state).
 You don't need to specify a value with this switch.

 **Tip**: This switch works only if the current value of the ReportingAdditionalActionTimeOut property isn't 10080.
 If the value is already 10080, this switch does nothing.